rstudio/rsconnect/tests/testthat/_snaps/deploymentTarget.md

 # errors if no previous deployments and multiple accounts

     Code
+      deployApp(app_dir)
+    Error <simpleError>
+      Please specify the account and server to which you want to deploy the application (there is more than one account registered on this system).
+    Code
       deployApp(app_dir, appName = "test")
     Error <simpleError>
       Please specify the account name (there is more than one account registered on this system)